When can I retire?

 If you joined before 1 October 2006 a test is carried out on retirement to see if you meet the '85 year rule'.

 Your age and length of membership (both in whole years) are added together and depending on if these two elements total 85 and if you are over 60 determines whether any of your benefits are reduced.

-Please note that even if your age and membership totals 85 or more before age 60, you are not entitled to some or all unreduced benefits until at least age 60.
-This is because the 85 year rule started to be phased out from 1st October 2006 at which time you could only voluntarily retire from age 60.
+Even if your age and membership totals 85 or more before age 60, you are not entitled to some or all unreduced benefits until at least age 60.
+This is because the 85 year rule started to be phased out from 1 October 2006 at which time you could only voluntarily retire from age 60.
 Voluntarily retiring before age 60 is a new feature of the LGPS from 1 April 2014 and therefore the rule of 85 protection cannot apply until age 60 as it impossible to protect what was not available before 1 October 2006 when the rule of 85 started to be phased out.

 The point at which you satisfy the 85 year rule between ages 60 and 65 is often referred to as Critical Retirement Age (CRA).

 If you voluntarily retire before normal pension age, some or all of your pension benefits may be subject to a reduction, this is to reflect the fact that you are taking the pension early and therefore will be in receipt of it for longer.

 Your pension benefits are broken down into different elements or parts, depending on what period of membership they were earned in, as follows:

 - membership before 1 April 2008 (1/80ths including Lump Sum) = Part A